 - provide mutual support and information sharing about consumer councils and consumer engagement

 - support the development of consumer councils in areas where they are not established

 - develop shared resources relating to consumer councils, consumer engagement and co-design.

 It includes consumer councils from across the country that have already been set up by DHBs, as well as those that are still in the process of getting set up.

 Your consumer council contacts

-Find out more about consumer councils including where to get information to help you run or establish a consumer council, recruitment tools, checklists and stories from other DHBs on how they set up their consumer council.
+Find out more about consumer councils (165KB, pdf) including where to get information to help you run or establish a consumer council, recruitment tools, checklists and stories from other DHBs on how they set up their consumer council.